 Tessa Hens, dance movement therapist, Bayley House, Victoria, Australia and University of Melbourne, MSEI Community Fellow, has been involved in trials of MARA with clients with intellectual disability in day programsettings.
 Documented in Dunphy, K. & Hens, T. (2018).
 Outcome-focussed dance movement therapy assessment enhanced by iPad app MARA.
 Frontiers in Psychology.
 9:2067.
 She led considerations of planning for DMT sessions to be funded by NDIS, utilising MARA for assessment, documented in Hens, T. & Dunphy, K. (2020).
 Planning a dance movement therapy program for clients with intellectual disability: considering NDIS, host agency and DMT priorities.
 Moving On, 17(1) 2-17.
 Tessa also catalysed the first exploration of client perspective in assessment using MARA documented in this article: Hens, T., & Dunphy, K. (under review).
 Developing client capacity for self-assessment in dance movement therapy.
 2016-ongoing.

-Simea Schoenenberger, from SRH University Heidelberg, Germany, has completed her Masters research project exploring the application of MARA with music and other creative arts therapists the article will soon be available online (2021).
+Simea Schoenenberger-Howie, from SRH University Heidelberg, Germany, has completed her Masters research project exploring the application of MARA with music and other creative arts therapists the article is available online: Schoenenberger-Howie, S., Dunphy, K. F., Lebre, P., Schnettger, C., Hillecke, T., & Koch, S.C.
+(2022).
+The Movement Assessment and Reporting App (MARA) for Music Therapy.
+GMS Journal of Arts Therapies, 4, Doc03. doi: 10.3205/jat000018.
 She is also trained both as a music and dance movement therapist, with diverse experience in settings including neonatal, and perinatal, with children, teenagers in an inpatient setting, with adults in forensic low security, rehabilitation, acute and with older adults, participants with brain injuries and disabilities, mental health issues, participants with addictions, older adults and with Parkinson’s.

 other COLLABORATORS and contributors to THE OUTCOMES FRAMEWORK AND MARA PROJECTS